HomeLatest NewsIndustryChinese IT major Huawei drags Sweden to court over 5G ban

 Preferred Source of Google

-Amid growing global isolation for Chinese technology giants, IT major Huawei has announced to initiate arbitration proceedings against Sweden under the World Bank Group after the Nordic country banned the Chinese tech giant from rolling out its 5G products.
+Amid growing isolation for Chinese technology giants, major Huawei has announced to initiate arbitration proceedings against Sweden under the World Bank Group after the Nordic country banned the Chinese tech giant from rolling out its 5G products.

 “The Swedish authorities’ decision to discriminate against Huawei and exclude it from the 5G rollout has significantly harmed Huawei’s in Sweden, in breach of Sweden’s international obligations,” the Chinese company said.

-The company had, therefore “initiated arbitration proceedings” under the World Bank Group’s International Centre for Settlement of Investment Disputes (ICSID) “against the Kingdom of Sweden following a number of measures taken by the Swedish authorities targeting directly Huawei’s in Sweden and excluding Huawei from the rollout of 5G network products and services in the country,” Huawei said.
+The company had, therefore “initiated arbitration proceedings” under the World Bank Group’s International Centre for Settlement of Investment Disputes (ICSID) “against the Kingdom of Sweden following a number of measures taken by the Swedish authorities targeting directly Huawei’s investments in Sweden and excluding Huawei from the rollout of 5G network products and services in the country,” Huawei said.

 Advertisement